NETWAYS/gitlab-training/day2/05_Outlook/31_LFS.md

 Git LFS replaces large files (audio, videos, datasets, graphics) with text pointers.

 * It is generally not recommended to store binary files in Git
-* Git LFS is a plugin to overcome this shortcomming
+* Git LFS is a plugin to overcome this shortcoming
 * Requires a `.gitattributes` file for tracking files

 Installation: